ItchyTrack/Advanced-Computer-Systems-Projects/Project3/SSD_Performance_Profiling.typ

 Effect of varying read/write ratio at fixed block size (4 KiB random).

-- 100% read yields highest IOPS and lowest latency
+- 100% read yields highest IOPS and lowest latency and the opposite for 100 write
-- Increasing write fraction increases latency
+- Increasing write fraction increases latency and decreases IOPS
-- We see the inbetween ratios are inbetween these extremes accordingly
+- We see the other ratios also follow these trends

 #align(center)[#block(width:6in)[
 #image("./plots/mix_sweep.png", width:100%)